Samples

 Note: Before running sense-stream, ensure the input device is properly connected.

 Cochl.Sense Edge SDK for Android supports Android API 26 (Version 8.0 ‘Oreo’), or later.
-Additionally, Android Studio is required, and the following packages need to be installed.
+Additionally, Android Studio is required.
+No extra apt packages beyond the shared git unzip step above.

 (1) Clone the tutorial